Cenora6/Games-Search-Engine/README.md

 ### Description:

 A video game database, where you can find informations about all the games.
 This website is using [IGDB database](https://www.igdb.com/).
+You can also listen to a retro music while searching for the games.

 ### Technologies:
 - HTML5